 And that's all there is to it.
 A good example would be a personal computer.
 You may buy one for your own use and, in this case, you'll be both a buyer and a user persona at the same time.
 But what if you buy a computer for your mom?
 Or for an employee?
 You're still the buyer.
 But not the user.

-This might seems obvious and it really is, however, what does this difference mean for us as UX designers, product managers, marketing professionals or sellers?
+This might seem obvious and it really is.
+However, what does this difference mean for us as UX designers, product managers, marketing professionals or sellers?

 It simply means that we should keep in mind both buyers and users while designing products/services, mapping customer journeys and creating marketing campaigns.
 Why?
 Because buyer and user personas often have different goals and expectations.
 Now, let's look at each persona type and their characteristics.